-Dating violence means violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim.
-The existence of such a relationship shall be determined based on a consideration of the following factors: the length of the relationship, the type of relationship, and the frequency of the interaction between the persons involved in the relationship.
+Dating violence.
+Violence committed by a person (A) who is or has been in a social relationship of a romantic or intimate nature with the victim, and (B) where the existence of such a relationship shall be determined based on a consideration of the following factors (i) the length of the relationship, (ii) the type of the relationship, and (3) the frequency of the interaction between the persons involved in the relationship.

-Domestic violence includes any crime(s) committed against an individual by a current or former spouse or intimate partner (as defined under the family or domestics laws of the Illinois), including but not limited to domestic battery, aggravated domestic battery, stalking, aggravated stalking, cyberstalking, sexual assault, and sexual abuse.7
+Domestic violence includes any crime(s) committed against an individual by a current or former spouse or intimate partner (as defined under the family or domestics laws of the Illinois), including but not limited to domestic battery, aggravated domestic battery, stalking, aggravated stalking, cyberstalking, sexual assault, and sexual abuse.8